zijianlew/zijianlew.github.io/research.md

 layout: page
 ---

-My research comprises two broad areas in online/social media contexts: self-effects and toxic positivity.
+My research comprises two broad areas in online/social media contexts: self-effects and meaningfulness in media.

 [Get in touch](mailto:zlew@ntu.edu.sg) if you'd like to work together.